Narasimha1997/ratelimiter/README.md

 			the boolean flag is either true - i.e n tasks can be allowed or false otherwise.
 	*/
 	func (a *AttributeBasedLimiter) ShouldAllow(key string, n uint64) (bool, error)

 	/*
+		MustShouldAllow makes decison whether n tasks can be allowed or not.
+		Creates a new key if it does not exist.
+		Parameters:
+			key: a unique key string, example: IP address, token, uuid etc
+			n: number of tasks to be processed, set this as 1 for a single task.
+			(Example: An HTTP request)
+			limit: The number of tasks to be allowd
+			size: duration

+		Returns bool.
+			(false) when limiter is inactive (or it is killed) or n tasks can be not allowed.
+			(true) when n tasks can be allowed or new key-limiter.
+	*/
+	func (a *AttributeBasedLimiter) MustShouldAllow(key string, n uint64, limit uint64, size time.Duration) bool

+	/*
 		Remove the key and kill its underlying limiter.